 Then we’ll have two-hour guided tour of the ruins followed by some free time to explore the ruins or climb Huayna Picchu.

 There are a frequent bus service can be taken by visitors to back to Aguas Calientes, Usually US$ 12,50/person where you will catch the train back to Ollantaytambo (times subject to Peru Rail availability) and 2 hour bus ride back to Cusco.

 If you would like to book your ticket to climb the Huayna Picchu mountain might be on the second group, otherwise you will miss the 2 hours tour in Machu Picchu.

-- Transport from Cusco to “Abra Malaga”.
+- Transport from your hotel in Cusco to “Abra Malaga”.